Nick Collins (politician): State representative

+State senator

 In January 2018, 1st Suffolk District State Senator Linda Dorcena-Forry announced that she was resigning from office in order to take a position with Suffolk Construction, and causing another special election.
 Unlike the 2013 Special Election, this time Collins faced no opposition in his bid for State Senate, and he won the seat.
 Collins is at the 4th State Senator in a row to hold this seat who has first won it in a special election: Dorcena-Forry won the seat in a 2013 special election, Hart won the seat in a 2002 special election, and Lynch won the seat in a 1996 special.
 Previous State Senate President William Bulger is the last holder of the 1st Suffolk District State Senate seat to have won the election in a regularly scheduled election.

 Upon assuming office in the Senate in 2018, Collins was named the host of the annual Boston St. Patrick’s Day Breakfast, hosting his first breakfast in 2019.
 He moved the breakfast in his first year of hosting to the Flynn Cruiseport Boston and created a theme for the event that focused on the contribution of the immigrant community to the South Boston Waterfront and the city of Boston.
 Vice-President Joe Biden sent a video message in to the event.

 In the Massachusetts Senate, Collins serves on several committees, including chair of the Joint Committee on Export Development; vice-chair of the Senate Committee on Bonding, Capital Expenditures and State Assets; vice-chair of the Committee on Public Health; Senate Ways and Means; the Joint Committee on State Administration and Regulatory Oversight; the Joint Committee on Tourism, Arts and Cultural Development; the Joint Committee on Veterans Affairs; and the Joint Committee on Ways and Means.